Azure-Samples/operator-insights-data-ingestion/README.md

 For all of the samples, you need:

-- TODO
+- An Azure Operator Insights Data Product
 - An Azure Entra identity to use to run the sample.
+The identity must have the following roles:
+  - _Reader_ role on your data product
-The identity must have at least the _Key Vault Secrets User_ role on the managed key vault associated with your data product.
+  - _Key Vault Secrets User_ role on the managed key vault associated with your data product.

-Sample-specific prerequisites are listed in the code or README files for each sample.
+Additional sample-specific prerequisites are listed in the code or README files for each sample.

 ### Quickstart

 1. `git clone https://github.com/Azure-Samples/operator-insights-data-ingestion.git`
 2. `cd operator-insights-data-ingestion/samples`
-3. Choose a sample, add the required parameters to work with your data product and data source, and run the sample.
+3. Choose a sample, update the required parameters to work with your data product and data source, and run the sample.

 ## Samples